romen2232/sunsetrise/README.md

 npm run dev -- --lat <LAT> --lon <LON> --until <YYYY-MM-DD> --export-ics ./sunlight.ics
 ```

-Import the ICS into Google Calendar:
+Import the ICS into your calendar app:

-1. Open Google Calendar → Settings → Import & export → Import
+1. Open your calendar app’s Import feature
 2. Choose `sunlight.ics` and the target calendar

-No OAuth needed: export ICS/CSV and import into any calendar.
+No OAuth needed: export ICS/CSV and import into any calendar app.

 ## 🧭 CLI flags